ShihabMahmod/Event-Reminder-App/README.md

 - The app is a PWA that utilizes the following technologies for offline functionality:

-    - Service Worker: Caches static assets and pages for offline access.
     - IndexedDB: Stores event data locally for offline use.
     - Sync Logic: Automatically syncs offline data with the server when back online.